nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 > If you were to input an invalid module index when choosing the module of the task,
 > you will be asked if you want to add a new module:
 > ````
-> A module for that number does not exist.
-> Would you like to add a module?
+> "No such module!
+Would you like to add a module?
 [Y/N]
 > ````
 >
 > Additionally, if you were to input an invalid date format, you will see the following error message to prompt you to try again: